Patriot.

-Some time in his youth, he was forcibly brought to New England, where slaves were mainly used for labor on small farms and in trade shops rather than on the large plantations of the South.
+Sometime in his youth, he was forcibly brought to New England, where enslaved people were mainly used for labor on small farms and in trade shops rather than on the large plantations of the South.
 This may have been how he came to read and write.

 His enslavement continued under Richardson's heir, with whom Fortune negotiated an agreement to pay off his "bond."
 Meanwhile, he could work, receiving payment for his work.
 The last payments were made in November 1770.
 At 60 years old, Fortune was free at last.

-During their 20 years in Jaffrey, Amos and Violate became some of the village's more prosperous and well-known inhabitants.
-Amos Fortune established a tannery that would come to be known throughout New England and allegedly also bound some of the books kept by the local library.
+During their 20 years in Jaffrey, Amos, and Violate became some of the village's more prosperous and well-known inhabitants.
+Amos Fortune established a tannery that would become known throughout New England and allegedly bound some of the books kept by the local library.
 He and Violate attended Sunday services run by the Reverend in the local meetinghouse, where they watched from the second-floor balcony with the church's other Black members.
 They cared for their adopted daughter, Celyndia, who attended the local Schoolhouse #8 (and of whom little else is known).

 Upon his death in 1801, Amos was buried behind the Meetinghouse.
-He left a will with clear instructions: First, to "my beloved wife Vilot [sic]," the profits of his real estate; second, the repayment of all his debts; third, funds to keep Violate comfortable and build her another small house; fourth, all his furniture and possessions for Violate's use; fifth, that Violate care for "Celyndia Fortune my adopted daughter," to whom Amos granted her own room and furniture until her marriage; sixth, "handsome gravestones" for himself and Violate following her death; and seventh, that any remainder of the estate be used for a "handsome present" to the local church and to Schoolhouse #8.
-All of this was carried out by his executor, and income from the gift to the school is still used to support education in Jaffrey to this day.
-Violate passed away less than a year after her husband and was buried at his side beneath "handsome gravestones" as Amos requested.
+He left a will with clear instructions: First, to "my beloved wife Vilot [sic]," the profits of his real estate; second, the repayment of all his debts; third, funds to keep Violate comfortable and build her another small house; fourth, all his furniture and possessions for Violate's use; fifth, that Violate care for "Celyndia Fortune my adopted daughter," to whom Amos granted her room and furniture until her marriage; sixth, "handsome gravestones" for himself and Violate following her death; and seventh, that any remainder of the estate is used for a "handsome present" to the local church and Schoolhouse #8.
+His executor carried out all of this, and income from the gift to the school is still used to support education in Jaffrey.
+Violate passed away less than a year after her husband and was buried at his side beneath "handsome gravestones," as Amos requested.

-Some time in his youth, he was forcibly brought to New England, where slaves were mainly used for labor on small farms and in trade shops rather than on the large plantations of the South.
+Sometime in his youth, he was forcibly brought to New England, where enslaved people were mainly used for labor on small farms and in trade shops rather than on the large plantations of the South.
 This may have been how he came to read and write.

 His enslavement continued under Richardson's heir, with whom Fortune negotiated an agreement to pay off his "bond."
 Meanwhile, he could work, receiving payment for his work.
 The last payments were made in November 1770.
 At 60 years old, Fortune was free at last.

-During their 20 years in Jaffrey, Amos and Violate became some of the village's more prosperous and well-known inhabitants.
-Amos Fortune established a tannery that would come to be known throughout New England and allegedly also bound some of the books kept by the local library.
+During their 20 years in Jaffrey, Amos, and Violate became some of the village's more prosperous and well-known inhabitants.
+Amos Fortune established a tannery that would become known throughout New England and allegedly bound some of the books kept by the local library.
 He and Violate attended Sunday services run by the Reverend in the local meetinghouse, where they watched from the second-floor balcony with the church's other Black members.
 They cared for their adopted daughter, Celyndia, who attended the local Schoolhouse #8 (and of whom little else is known).

 Upon his death in 1801, Amos was buried behind the Meetinghouse.
-He left a will with clear instructions: First, to "my beloved wife Vilot [sic]," the profits of his real estate; second, the repayment of all his debts; third, funds to keep Violate comfortable and build her another small house; fourth, all his furniture and possessions for Violate's use; fifth, that Violate care for "Celyndia Fortune my adopted daughter," to whom Amos granted her own room and furniture until her marriage; sixth, "handsome gravestones" for himself and Violate following her death; and seventh, that any remainder of the estate be used for a "handsome present" to the local church and to Schoolhouse #8.
-All of this was carried out by his executor, and income from the gift to the school is still used to support education in Jaffrey to this day.
-Violate passed away less than a year after her husband and was buried at his side beneath "handsome gravestones" as Amos requested.
+He left a will with clear instructions: First, to "my beloved wife Vilot [sic]," the profits of his real estate; second, the repayment of all his debts; third, funds to keep Violate comfortable and build her another small house; fourth, all his furniture and possessions for Violate's use; fifth, that Violate care for "Celyndia Fortune my adopted daughter," to whom Amos granted her room and furniture until her marriage; sixth, "handsome gravestones" for himself and Violate following her death; and seventh, that any remainder of the estate is used for a "handsome present" to the local church and Schoolhouse #8.
+His executor carried out all of this, and income from the gift to the school is still used to support education in Jaffrey.
+Violate passed away less than a year after her husband and was buried at his side beneath "handsome gravestones," as Amos requested.

 Bio by: Angela